onebeyond/rascal/README.md

 1. Publications
 1. Subscriptions

 A **publication** is a named configuration for publishing a message, including the destination queue or exchange, routing configuration, encryption profile and reliability guarantees, message options, etc. A **subscription** is a named configuration for consuming messages, including the source queue, encryption profile, content encoding, delivery options (e.g. acknowledgement handling and prefetch), etc. These must be [configured](#configuration) and supplied when creating the Rascal broker.
-After the broker has been created the subscriptions and publications can be retrivied from the broker and used to publish and consume messages.
+After the broker has been created the subscriptions and publications can be retrieved from the broker and used to publish and consume messages.

 ### Breaking Changes in Rascal@14

 Rascal@14 waits for inflight messages to be acknowledged before closing subscriber channels.
-Prior to this version Rascal just waited an arbitary amount of time.
+Prior to this version Rascal just waited an arbitrary amount of time.
 If your application does not acknowledge a message for some reason (quite likely in tests) calling `subscription.cancel`, `broker.unsubscribeAll`, `broker.bounce`, `broker.shutdown` or `broker.nuke` will wait indefinitely.
 You can specify a `closeTimeout` in your subscription config, however if this is exceeded the `subscription.cancel` and `broker.unsubscribeAll` methods will yield an error via callback or rejection, while the `broker.bounce`, `broker.shutdown` and `broker.nuke` methods will emit an error event, but attempt to continue.
 In both cases the error will have a code of `ETIMEDOUT`.

 ### Special Note